pdixon/emacs.d/README.markdown

 file set up the paths where everything else is found.

 Paths:
+`lisp`
+:   elisp code I've written.

+`mytemplates`
+:   Autoinsert file templates.

+`snippets`
+:   Text snippets for yasnippets.

 `tweaks`
 :   This is where all my setup and configuration lives.

-`mysnippets`
-:   Text snippets for yasnippets.

-`mytemplates`
-:   Autoinsert file templates.
+`user`
+:   Machine specific customisations.

 `vendor`
 :   Third party packages.
 Where possible I'm moving to using submodules
     to track these from upstream.

+# Packages
+Where ever possible I'm using package.el to manage these.
+I have [melpa](), and [marmalade]() set up as package sources as well as the default gnu elpa.

+Anything that isn't packaged I include as a sub-module, or as a last resort I'll check the file in directly.
+In either of these cases the package well be living under `vendor`

+[melpa]:
+[marmalade]:

-# Vendor Libraries
+# Applications
-All third party packages live under `vendor`.

-Since I've move to emacs 24 where I'm using the include package support rather than bundling libraries directly.

 ## Org mode
 Version: As bundled with emacs 24.